 Centrally located Vasectomy Clinic accomodating patients from within Norfolk.
 Please find below information relating to the procedure and after care.
-If you have any queries please contact our Vasectomy Administrator on 01603 612300.
+If you have any queries please contact the practice on 01603 613431.

 If you cannot find the answers to your questions on this website please call the Clinic our staff will be happy to help.

 I have made my decision – what do I do next?